 Joanna was such a special person, and I hope that the success of this foundation in some way reflects how exceptional she truly was.

 Joel, husband to Katie and brother of Joanna Bell, was born in the United States but spent his childhood in Egypt and Croatia.
-Returning to the US for some of high school, he took up American football eventually becoming an All-American at Furman University and the spent a short stint with the Buffalo Bills, three years in the CFL, and one year in the UFL.
+After returning to the U.S. for part of high school, he took up American football, becoming an All-American at Furman University before joining the Buffalo Bills, spending three years in the CFL, and a year in the UFL.
 After his football career, Joel attended the Southern Baptist Theological Seminary, completing both a Master’s of Divinity and a Master’s of Theology.
 Currently, Joel is close to completing his DPhil (PhD) in Hebrew and Jewish studies at the University of Oxford where he focuses primarily on the ancient Greek translations of the Hebrew Bible.

 Ethan Kuhn